edjpman/edjpman.github.io/medVec/mVtutorial.md

 \mathbf{A}_f = \sum_{i=1}^f \alpha_{fi} \mathbf{X}_i
 $$

 This describes just a single attention head in the process.
 BERT however includes multiple attention heads in the same layer to model different relational aspects of the input text.
-For additional mathematical details please reference this [paper](https://people.tamu.edu/~sji/classes/attn.pdf).
+For additional mathematical details please reference this [paper](https://people.tamu.edu/~sji/classes/attn.pdf). (cite this paper)

+#### Layer Norm:

+After the inputs have passed through the multihead attention layer they are normalized through a z-score like method to improve their performance on deep learning based tasks as the values within a particular range support gradient based training.
+As with each layer of the encoder block, the normalization is applied to an embedding of a single token keeping the dimensionality the same, while adjusting for mean 0 and a standard deviation of 1.
+After the feedforward network portion, there is one final normalization layer before the final embedding is produced (cite devlin).

+#### Feed Forward:

+The last step of the encoder block (aside from a last normalization) is a 2-layer feedforward multi-layer perceptron neural network that maps the input embedding to a new vector that captures deeper and more abstract linguistic features.
+Across the different encoder blocks these networks learn different features such as parts of speech, grammatical roles, relationships of linguistic features, task specific functions, among others (cite devlin).

+#### Inference BERT:

+When using a pre-train version of BERT, the same architecture (tokenization, multi-head attention, normalization layers, feedforward networks) is used to produce deep contextual embeddings of the input text.
+The key difference with the inference step is that all input text is initialized with the token embeddings from the pre-trained model, allowing BERT to focus on optimizing the contextual representation of tokens based on the specific input, without needing to learn the embeddings again from scratch (cite devlin).

 ## Are Medical Professionals the Original BERT?